DanielShteinbok/oxidation-calculation/README.md

 Many of these same objects are accessible from `values` (i.e. `values.t is equations.t` evaluates to `True`), but it is preferred to always access conditions from `equations` because all conditions present in the equations exist in that namespace (and may not all be in `values`)

+Something that may be useful down the line is the ability to generate a computationally efficient lambda for calculation of oxidation behaviour as a function of time, for use with a specific module e.g. `math`, `numpy` etc. These functions are respectively `getMassGainTimeLambda` and `getOxideThicknessTimeLambda`.
+Both return a function of t and an object representing the units in which that function calculates oxidation (respectively, mass gain and oxide thickness) given a time.
+The units object that is returned contains an `equations.t` symbol which can be substituted by whatever unit you input.

+Generally, instead of using these two functions it may be useful to just use the wrappers provided in `values`, which specifically return lambda functions for use with numpy.

 ### values
 `values` stores actual values with units to assign to each variable in the equations, provides a convenience function to generate the correct dictionary of conditions in the necessary format,